bitovi/academy/src/technology-consulting/5-communication.md

 **Inspirational leadership** means leading by example and motivating others to strive for excellence.
 This doesn’t require a formal leadership title.
 Inspirational leaders show up with a positive attitude, clear vision, and strong work ethic that encourages others to do the same.

 In a consulting environment, you can inspire others by consistently delivering quality work, helping others succeed, and maintaining a calm, solution-oriented mindset in difficult situations.
-For example, if a project hits a snag, an inspirational leader doesn’t just manage the crisis—they encourage the team to see it as a challenge to overcome together, fostering resilience and commitment.
+For example, if a project hits a snag, an inspirational leader doesn’t just manage the crisis — they encourage the team to see it as a challenge to overcome together, fostering resilience and commitment.

 Tips and techniques: